DivineOmega/omega-search/README.md

 Omega Search allows you to easily add an intelligent search engine to your website or web application.
 It can be configured to search any database table.

+If you are using the Laravel framework, take a look at the [Laravel Omega Search](https://github.com/DivineOmega/laravel-omega-search) package.

 ## Installation

 You can install this package with Composer.